PENSIONS

 Stakeholder Pension Schemes

-Contributions can be made by you, your employer, or other third parties.
-Your money is invested by the pension provider, usually in a variety of funds, to help it grow over time.
-As with any investment, the value of your pension pot can fluctuate both upwards and downwards.
+Contributions can be made by you, your employer, or third parties such as family members.
+Once paid in, your money is invested by the pension provider, typically across a range of funds, with the aim of growing your pension pot over time.

-- Capped charges: Annual management charges are capped at 1.5% for the first 10 years and 1% thereafter.
-If an employer uses an SHP as its auto-enrolment scheme, the default fund charge is capped at 0.75%.
+Charges are capped, with annual management fees limited to 1.5% for the first 10 years and 1% thereafter.
+Where a Stakeholder Pension is used as an employer’s auto-enrolment scheme, charges on the default fund are capped at 0.75%.

 Tax relief on contributions

-Like other pensions, Stakeholder Pensions provide tax relief on your contributions.
-Basic-rate tax relief is added to your pension pot by your provider at source.
-If you are a higher or additional-rate taxpayer, you can claim the extra relief through your self-assessment tax return.
+Stakeholder Pensions benefit from the same tax relief rules as other personal pensions.
+Basic-rate tax relief is added automatically to your pension by the provider.
+If you pay income tax at a higher or additional rate, you can usually claim further tax relief through your self-assessment tax return.

-When you choose to access your pension, you can typically take up to 25% of the fund as a tax-free lump sum.
-Any additional withdrawals you make will be taxed as income at your marginal rate.
+When you decide to access your pension, you can usually take up to 25% of the fund as a tax-free lump sum.
+Any remaining withdrawals are taxed as income at your marginal rate.

-How your pension is treated on death depends on your age.
-If you die before 75, your nominated beneficiaries can usually inherit the entire fund tax-free, either as a lump sum or by drawing an income.
-If you die after age 75, any withdrawals they make will be taxed at their own marginal rate of income tax.
+The tax treatment of a Stakeholder Pension on death depends on your age.
+If you die before age 75, your nominated beneficiaries can usually inherit the remaining pension funds free of income tax, either as a lump sum or as drawdown income.
+If death occurs after age 75, beneficiaries’ withdrawals are taxed at their own marginal income tax rate.

-In the Autumn Budget 2024, the Chancellor said that from April 2027, pensions will no longer be exempt from Inheritance Tax.
-That means that Inheritance Tax may have to be paid on your pension when you die.
+In the Autumn Budget 2024, the government announced that from April 2027, pensions will no longer be exempt from Inheritance Tax.
+This means pension funds may be included in your estate for inheritance tax purposes, making beneficiary nominations and estate planning increasingly important.

 THE VALUE OF PENSIONS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.